bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * **Better plugins:** Clearer and more standardized tools for [adapting third-party plugins to your app's unique architecture](https://github.com/bevyengine/bevy/issues/2160), eliminating [order-dependence in their initialization](https://github.com/bevyengine/bevy/issues/1255) and defining [dependencies](https://github.com/bevyengine/bevy/issues/69) between them.
 * **Pull `!Send` data out of the `World`:** storing non thread-safe data in a structure designed to be sent across threads has caused us no end of headaches.
 We plan on pulling these out into the `App`, resolving a major blocker for a first-class [multiple worlds](https://github.com/bevyengine/rfcs/pull/43) design.
 * **Timestamp window and input events:** As discussed in [#5984](https://github.com/bevyengine/bevy/issues/5984), tracking the exact timing of input events is essential to ensuring that event ordering and timing can be precisely reconstructed.
+* **[Opt-out change detection](https://github.com/bevyengine/bevy/issues/4882):** reduce the memory overhead of your components (and resources) by turning off change detection at compile or runtime.
+* **[Batched queries](https://github.com/bevyengine/bevy/pull/6161):** SIMD-accelerated query iteration to get the most out of modern CPUs.

 ## Support Bevy